 Specific Heat Capacity

 Two different materials of the same mass will undergo different temperature changes despite having the same total energy added due to differences in a quantity called specific heat capacity.
 Specific heat capacity is dependent on the material in question.
-You will typically look up the value of a material's specific heat capacity in a table.
+You will typically look up a material's specific heat capacity in a table.

 Think about it like this: Suppose you have two different substances that weigh exactly the same and are at exactly the same temperature.
 The first substance has a high specific heat capacity, and the second substance has a low specific heat capacity.
 Now suppose you add exactly the same amount of heat energy to both of them.
 The first substance – the one with the higher heat capacity – will not go up as much in temperature as the second substance.